 Absolver: Downfall will release for free on PS4 and PC on Sept.
 25th, 2018.

-Available currently on PC and PS4, Absolver will release on Xbox One some time in 2019.
+Available currently on PC and PS4, Absolver released on Xbox One late 2019.